Module Setup

 The Fixed Assets tab contains the following settings to apply for your organization, including Fixed Asset default fields and Quick Entry options to speed up your asset entry.

-Fixed Asset Defaults
+Fixed Assets Defaults

 Establish default values for your assets.